 Dr. Denise Eby Konan is Dean of the College of Social Sciences and Professor of Economics at the University of Hawai'i at Mānoa (UHM).
 As Dean, she provides leadership to twelve academic departments that deliver nearly a fifth of the degrees offered on campus.
 A destination of choice for students who want to affect change, break down barriers, touch lives and study in a multi-cultural and global environment, the college provides a culturally diverse experience that transforms students into bold, engaged global citizens, who operate and succeed in a multi-cultural context.

 A noted international trade economist, Konan has worked extensively in Asia, the Middle East and North Africa.
-She has been a consultant to the World Bank, the Council of Foreign Relations, the Arab League, and governments of Egypt, Tunisia, Saudi Arabia, and Hawai'i and publishes on issues of regional economic integration, trade in services, intellectual property rights, foreign direct investment and energy.
+She has been a consultant to the World Bank, the Council of Foreign Relations, the Arab League, and governments of Egypt, Tunisia, Saudi Arabia, UAE, and Hawai'i and publishes on issues of regional economic integration, trade in services, intellectual property rights, foreign direct investment and energy.

 Dr. Konan served for two years as the Interim Chancellor and for three years as the Assistant Vice Chancellor of UHM.
 She received her undergraduate degree from Goshen College and her doctorate from the University of Colorado.